 Chamakiotis, P. (2017).
 Combining interview and video methods.
 Panelist w/ Jon Hindmarsh (Kings) and Marlys Christianson (Toronto) at: University of Sussex, Future of Work (FoW) Research Hub event ‘Examining the potential of video-based methods in organizational research’, March 30, Brighton, UK.

-Whiting, R., Seebacher, D. and Meredith, M. (2017).
-Organizations + Change [GSI Seminar].
+Whiting, R. (2017).
+Sustainable working life: Insights from a video/interview study Organizations + Change [GSI Seminar].
 In: GSI and Lord Ashcroft International Business School, January 27, Cambridge, UK.

-The Global Sustainability Institute, out of which the Balance Network is led, and Anglia Ruskin University’s Business School are running a joint seminar on themes related to the Balance Network, entitled Organisations + Change.
-There are three excellent speakers lined up – Dr Rebecca Whiting (Birkbeck, University of London, and BN sister project: Digital Brain Switch), Deniz Seebacher (University of Vienna) and Megan Meredith (Tavistock Centre).
-The event will look at the issues facing corporations: how do they approach change, and what impact does it all have on their employees and working towards sustainability?
-The panel discussion will run from 2-3:30pm and lunch will be available from 1:30pm (room LAB 109, ARU’s Cambridge campus).
+The Global Sustainability Institute, out of which the Balance Network is led, and Anglia Ruskin University’s Business School ran a joint seminar on themes related to the Balance Network, entitled Organisations + Change.
+Three excellent speakers took part – Dr Rebecca Whiting (Birkbeck, University of London, and BN sister project: Digital Brain Switch), Deniz Seebacher (University of Vienna) and Megan Meredith (Tavistock Centre).
+The event looked at the issues facing corporations: how do they approach change, and what impact does it all have on their employees and working towards sustainability?

 Work, life, social enterprise: Where’s the boundary?
 Workshop for social entrepreneurs at Health Foundry, Waterloo, London and sponsored by Impact Hub Brixton, Royal Holloway, University of London and the Balance Network.
 January 25, 2017.
 Invitation